5G vs 4G: What’s the difference?

 5G, by comparison, has a range of 1000 feet (304.8 Metres)

-The best way to look at 5G is by seeing it as a superfast city-centre supplement to the 4G network.
-It eases congestion with its massive bandwidth, it's extremely fast but extremely short range.
+The best way to look at 5G is by seeing it as a superfast urban supplement to the 4G network.
+It eases congestion with its massive bandwidth and incredibly fast yet shorter range.

-Are you able to Take Full Advantage of 5G?
+Are you ready to take advantage of 5G?

 See Also